LukeLIN-web/distrubuted-ML-system/week report/week report 12-19 July.md

 7.20

 1. read some abstracts from MLSys 2021.
 "Value Function-Based Performance Optimization of Deep Learning Workloads" seems related to our work but it focuses on underlying languages like Halide and NN compiler like TVM.
 It isn't related to distribution system performance optimization.
 2. DL2 needs submitted job types as features like vgg, resnet.
 Will it affect the generality?
 What if the job owner submits another job type?
-Or we don't submit the job type.
+Or we don't submit the job type.(其实也是可以的, 实验中有做, 但是我当时没有仔细看. )
 3. I read "A hierarchical model for device placement", which solves the placement problem with the hierarchical model.
 Group is FNN which reads in information about each operation and its context within the graph, to predict the group to which that operation should be assigned placer is a sequence-to-sequence model that reads in the embedding of the group and predicts the device placement for that group.
 How to use DRL to solve this problem?
 In DL2,  DRL could output resource allocation.
 In harmony, DRL could output new job placement.

 Summary